omiranda/polyneuro_risk_score/docs/detailed_description.md

     - **between**.
 Use this reserved word to include covariates in the model.
 - **Example**.
 This is a [**group_Design_Table** file](./detailed_specs/Group_Design_Table.csv)

-#### Optional inputs
+### Optional inputs
+#### **path_parcellation_table**
-- **path_parcellation_table**, path to a Parcel object that assigns each region of interest (ROI) to a given network.
+path to a Parcel object that assigns each region of interest (ROI) to a given network.
 If provided, the code will make Manhattan plots colorcoded by network.
 It can be provided as a [dot mat](./detailed_specs/HCP_ColeAnticevic.mat) file ot as a table in [csv format](./detailed_specs/HCP_ColeAnticevic.csv).
 - dot mat file with assignemnt of ROIs to functional networks
 - table that assigns ROIs to functional networks.
 The number of ROIs (column ix, see below) must equal the number of elements of the neuroimaging data (i.e. mandatory input **path_imaging**).
 This table must be saved as a csv file and must have the following headers in the presented order
     - ix, index
     - name, Network name.
 Network name each ROI belong to.
     - shortname, Newortk short name.
 Two or three letters' acronym to describe the network this ROI belongs to.
     - R. Number from 0 to 1 to indicate the Red value for the RGB colormap.
     - G. Number from 0 to 1 to indicate the Green value for the RGB colormap.
     - B. Number from 0 to 1 to indicate the Blue value for the RGB colormap.
 - **path_Group_Color_Table**
 - **output_folder**.
 Path to output folder to save the results.
 If not provided, it will make in the current path a new folder named output_fconn_anovan
 - **options**